Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 ## Upload Reads
-When submitting data to ENA, it is often necessary to upload the data files in advance of submission in the FTP area associated with your account (aka _private Webin file upload area_).
+When submitting data to ENA, it is often necessary to upload the data files in advance of submission in the FTP area associated with your account (aka your _private Webin file upload area_).

-### Prepare MD5 checksum
+### Prepare MD5 Hashes
 For each file submitted to the archive you must provide an MD5 value.
-ENA will then re-compute and verify the MD5 checksum to make sure that the file transfer was completed successfully, without any changes to the file contents.
+ENA will then re-compute and verify the MD5 checksum after file upload to make sure that the file transfer was completed successfully, without changes to contents.
-Specifically, you can register your file’s MD5 value by outputting it to a second (.md5) text file and uploading this along with the data file.
+Specifically, you can register your file’s MD5 value by redirecting the output of the command `md5sum <file_name>` to a second (.md5) text file and uploading this along with the data file.
 Alternatively, you can make a note of the value and enter it when prompted during the submission process.
-If you make and upload your own _.md5_ file, be sure that
+If you choose to make and upload your own _.md5_ file, be sure that
-1. it contains only the 32 digit MD5 value for a single file;
+1. it contains ___only___ the 32 digit MD5 value for a single file;
 1. MD5 hash is in lower case letters;
-1. file name matches the name of that file.
+1. its file name matches the name of the hashed file.

-### Tranfer by FTP
+### Transfer by FTP
-To upload files to your _private Webin file upload area_ using FileZilla FTP client on Windows
+To upload files to your _private Webin file upload area_ using FileZilla FTP client
 1. launch __FileZilla__;
 1. set the _binary mode_ (`Transfer` menu > `Transfer Type` > `Binary`);
 1. open the `Site Manager` menu with the button at the top-left;
-1. if still not set, use the `New site` option;
+1. if still unset, use the `New site` option to add the ENA host;
 1. set the following parameters:
 	- __Protocol__: `FTP - File Transfer Protocol`
 	- __Host__: `webin2.ebi.ac.uk`